ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services can provide consistency proofs allowing Auditors to check if a set of Receipts were issued from a single Verifiable Data Structure, without replaying individual Signed Statements.

-Certain Verifiable Data Structures enable a Transparency Service to prove properties of it's Statement Sequence.
+Certain Verifiable Data Structures enable a Transparency Service to prove properties of its Statement Sequence.
-For example, proving a specific signed statement is included in the sequence, or that the sequence has only been extended (append only property) since the last time such a proof was created.
+For example, proving a specific Signed Statement is included in the sequence, or that the sequence has only been extended (Append-only property) since the last time such a proof was created.

 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service.
 Different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.